shoaibzain/nebula-forge-addons-for-elementor/readme.txt

 Designed for the free Elementor plugin.
 No Elementor Pro required.

 == Installation ==
-1. Upload the `nebula-forge-elementor-addons` folder to the `/wp-content/plugins/` directory, or install the ZIP via the WordPress Plugins page.
+1. Upload the `nebula-forge-addons-for-elementor` folder to the `/wp-content/plugins/` directory, or install the ZIP via the WordPress Plugins page.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Ensure **Elementor** is active.
 Open the Elementor editor and look for the **Nebula Forge** category to find the widgets.